discordextremelist/website/docs/AUDIT_TYPES.md

 MODIFY_STANDING: When a staff member changes another staff member's standing.
 ADD_WARNING: When a staff member warns another staff member.
 ADD_STRIKE: When a staff member strikes another staff member.
+UPDATE_ANNOUNCEMENT: When a staff member updates the site-wide announcement.
+RESET_ANNOUNCEMENT: When a staff member removes (resets) the site-wide announcement.
+UNKNOWN: A fallback display event used when parsing does not recognise the audit type provided.
 ```